Karamat Rahman Niazi: Chief of Naval Staff

-Vice-Admiral Niazi was promoted as four-rank admiral in the Navy and assumed command of the Navy from Admiral Mohammad Shariff as its Chief of Naval Staff on 22 March 1979.
-Admiral Niaz was honored with Nishan-i-Imtiaz (Military), which is awarded to all the services chiefs upon taking over their respective commands by the President.
+Vice-Admiral Niazi was promoted as four-star rank admiral and assumed command of the Navy from Admiral Mohammad Shariff as its eighth Chief of Naval Staff on 22 March 1979.
+Admiral Niazi was honored with Nishan-i-Imtiaz (Military), which is awarded to all the services chiefs upon taking over their respective commands by the President.

-As Chief of Naval Staff, he played a crucial role in stabilizing the administration of President Zia-ul-Haq and was appointed martial law administrator under President Zia.
+As Chief of Naval Staff, he played a crucial role in stabilizing the Zia regime and was appointed martial law administrator under President General Zia-ul-Haq.
 Admiral Niazi worked in close coordination with Zia on the national security issues, including those involving internal security.

 After the Soviet Union intervened in neighboring Afghanistan, Admiral Niazi gave authorization to the Navy's depot command in Karachi to store arms and weapons bought by the United States under a covert operation to secretly arm the Afghan mujahideen fighting the Soviet Union.
 His interests in the country's economy was also noted when aiding in preparation of federal budgets.
-During the same time, he maintained close ties with the People's Republic of China and held discussion on upgrading the existing naval infrastructure in the country.| His tenure lasted only three years, and he retired on 22 March 1983, handing over command of the Navy to Admiral Tariq Kamal Khan.
+During the same time, he maintained close ties with the People's Republic of China and held discussion on upgrading the existing naval infrastructure in the country.
+His tenure lasted only three years, and he retired on 22 March 1983, handing over command of the Navy to Admiral Tariq Kamal Khan.